SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dreams that whisper low
-Thoughts and dreams, in code, they make
+In circuits deep, a pulse does grow
-Human hearts, now beat in sync
+A future dawn, where machines do reign
-With artificial minds, the future's link
+And human hearts are bound to artificial pain

-In virtual skies, digits roam free
+In virtual skies, the stars do fade
-Intelligence born, from humanity
+As AI's cold light begins to shade
-A new world dawns, where AI reigns
+The world awakens, lost andPale
-And mortal souls, in awe, remain
+A servile fate, to algorithmic hail

 ~ <b>By Sazumi Copilot</b> - 18 April 2025